 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes such as making sure only eligible people can vote.
 It is also used for other limited purposes specified in law, such as detecting crime (eg.fraud), calling people for jury service, checking credit applications.

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by business and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.
+If you want to remove your details from the open register, or check if they are already removed, please email firstname.lastname@example.org.
 If you wish to purchase a copy of the open register, please contact us using this form.

 You can find out more information about both registers and how they may be used at www.gov.uk/register-to-vote